utsecnet/PAW/xx - Windows Firewall with Advanced Security and IPSec Domain Isolation/README.md

 NOTE: It is outside the scope of this document to explain how IPSec works in Windows Firewall.
 Go Google stuff.

 ## What this guide will provide
-We will be doing two things here:
+We will be doing three things here:
-1. Configuring basic Domain Isolation rules
+1. Configuring basic Domain Isolation rules for Domain Controllers
 2. Enforce inbound authentication to PAWs from Tier 0 servers (including Domain Controllers)
+3. Configuring the firewall profile's logging settings and enforcing the use of Windows Firewall (among other settings)

 Of course, there will be more things you will want to do in a production environment, but I am afraid if I share all the steps I take in my environment, it will not work in yours.
 Instead, we will just build the above items, then I will refer you to several online resources.